jackseceng/sms_email_2fa/SSH_Email_2FA/readme.md

 ## Setup:

 1. You will need a gmail account with third party access enabled for the mechanism to send emails with.
-* Note, the script cannot authenticate to gmail accounts with 2FA (ironic, I realise :wink:)
+* Note, the script cannot authenticate to gmail accounts with 2FA (ironic, I realise, this was made to showcase how much better my dist_login solution is in comparisoin, shameless plug: https://github.com/jacksec/Dist_Login :wink:)

 2. Fill in the <>'s in the email_2fa.py and bashrc.txt files with the correct details.